Siizu is an ethical, stylish brand using 100% organic, eco-friendly fabric to produce minimal waste garments without compromising quality.

-The informative website discloses where their fabrics originate, who is making the garment and what techniques are used.
+The informative website discloses where their fabrics originate, who makes the garment and the techniques used.
 Their commitment to the environment is the real deal.
-From the fabrics used, to the factories the clothing is produced in, everything is carefully thought out then executed including donating 10% to plant trees.
+From fabrics used to the production factories, everything is carefully thought out then executed including donating 10% to plant trees.
 They’ve built a team of reputable, well-respected industry veterans.
 Some working with brands as big as Dolce & Gabbana, Max Mara, and Alexander Wang.
 They also sell natural skincare, handcrafted jewelry, fragrances and home decor ranging from candles to incense.
 Green Rewards, the cleverly named rewards program, awards 1 point for ever $1 spent.

 Read more about the fabrics and factories below.